ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 [spis19t3@ieng6-240]:spis19-lab02-Alex-Chris:170$
 ```

-In the same terminal window, run your code by calling `python3 testSum.py`.
+In the same terminal window, run your code by calling `python testSum.py` (or using `python3` instead of `python`).
 Is your output what you expect?

 What's next?
 We want to get this Python code into your local git repo, and then push the changes up to GitHub.